CMSgov/beneficiary-fhir-data/README.md

 Example Playbook
 ----------------

-See the testcase in [.travis/test_centos_7.yml](./.travis/test_centos_7.yml) for an example of how to apply this role in an Ansible play.
+See the test script in [.travis/test_base.yml](./.travis/test_base.yml) and the test case variables in [.travis/vars/](./.travis/vars/) for examples of how to apply this role in Ansible plays.

 ## License